gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 - **Stale content** that erodes user trust and confidence
 - **AI hallucination risks** caused by fragmented, ungoverned knowledge sources

+### Problem Statement

+The core problem is that Virima's knowledge ecosystem is fragmented across multiple silos, preventing the delivery of consistent, accurate, and timely information to users.
+This fragmentation manifests in three critical dimensions:

+1. **Knowledge Fragmentation:** Product knowledge exists in isolated repositories (product-specific knowledge bases, Confluence, support macros, release notes, in-product tips), each maintained independently with no single source of truth.

+2. **AI Agent Limitations:** AI agents built for individual Virima products can only access their respective knowledge bases, resulting in incomplete or inconsistent responses when users need cross-product information or when knowledge overlaps between products.

+3. **Content Governance Gaps:** Without a centralized governance model, content becomes stale, duplicates proliferate, and inconsistencies emerge across different sources, leading to user confusion and reduced trust.

+**Impact:** This fragmentation directly contributes to increased support costs, slower user onboarding, reduced self-service effectiveness, and elevated risk of AI-generated misinformation (hallucinations) that could damage brand reputation and user trust.

 ### The Solution

-To address these challenges, we need a centralized AI knowledge base that consolidates all product knowledge from across locations and formats—including feature documentation, online help articles, release notes, and in-product tips—into a single, governed repository.
+Here's our plan: bring all that scattered knowledge together into one place—a centralized knowledge base that pulls from everywhere: feature documentation, online help articles, release notes, in-product tips, you name it.
+Everything lives in one governed repository that stays accurate and up-to-date.

-We require a **state-of-the-art Knowledge Platform** that serves as a **Single Source of Truth (SSOT)**, consumable through multiple channels: a web-based knowledge base, in-product help, and AI-powered assistance that delivers grounded answers with citations.
-This platform must support all four user personas while ensuring content remains accurate, current, and trustworthy.
+This isn't just a knowledge base—it's a **Single Source of Truth (SSOT)** that works wherever our users need it:
+* **Web knowledge base** for those who want to browse and search
+* **In-product help** that appears right when and where users need it
+* **AI-powered assistance** that gives real answers with citations, not guesses

+The best part?
+It's built for all four of our user personas.
+Whether you're Sarah who needs quick steps, Mike who wants fast answers, Alex who loves deep dives, or Jamie who's training customers—everyone gets what they need.

-Any AI agent developed on the Virima platform should be able to leverage this centralized knowledge base to provide consistent, accurate responses to both partners and end-users, eliminating the fragmentation and inconsistency that currently plagues our knowledge ecosystem.
+And here's the game-changer: any AI agent we build on the Virima platform can tap into this same knowledge base.
+That means consistent, accurate answers for partners and end-users, no matter which product or feature they're asking about.
+No more fragmentation.
+No more confusion.
+Just one source of truth that everyone can trust.

 ---